 Causes Of Misdiagnosis

-Medical professionals owe a duty of care to their patients and should be careful so that their actions will not jeopardize the health and safety of the patients under their care.
+Medical professionals owe a duty of care to their patients.
+They should be careful so that their actions will not jeopardize the health and safety of patients under their care.
 The main cause of misdiagnosis is negligence.
 Medical negligence leading to misdiagnosis comes in different ways, which include;

 - Failing to perform the relevant tests before making diagnosis